 The MRes in Natural Computation is a one-year full-time degree for students who would have found their undergraduate study stimulating and want to learn in-depth about this emerging interdisciplinary field.
 This programme is designed for students wishing to undertake a challenging research-orientated masters degree.

-This Masters degree by research means you are taught core principals and then you develop these skills by doing interesting, innovative research, supported by academic staff and peers.
-It is structured so that you learn how to plan, organise and manage your time; you learn what it is to be a scientific researcher; you help contribute to the development of new knowledge; you ,learn intellectual skills such as argumentation, exposition, and reasoning; and develop as an individual by improving your communication skills, writing, collaborative working and creativity.
+This Masters degree by Research means you are taught core principals initially and and then given the chance to develop your skills by undertaking interesting, innovative research, supported by academic staff and peers.
+It is structured so that you learn how to plan, organise and manage your time and learn what it is to be a scientific researcher.
+You will have the opportunity to contribute to the development of new knowledge, learn intellectual skills such as argumentation, exposition and reasoning, and develop as an individual.

 Natural computation is the study of computational systems that use ideas and gain inspiration from natural systems, including biological, ecological and physical systems.
 It is an emerging interdisciplinary area in which appropriate techniques and methods are studied for dealing with large, complex, and dynamic problems.
 The aims of this programme are to:

 - Meet the increasing need from industry for graduates equipped with a knowledge of natural computation techniques.

 - Provide a solid foundation in natural computation for graduates to pursue a research and development career in industry or to pursue further studies (e.g. PhD).

 - Give up-to-date coverage of current topics in natural computation (such as evolutionary algorithms, co-evolution, evolutionary design, nature-inspired optimisation techniques, evolutionary games, novel learning algorithms, artificial neural networks, theory of natural computation).